freenas/freenas-docs/userguide/storage.rst

 starts or when triggered by an authorized user.

 Encryption keys can also be downloaded.
-This is useful as a safety measure, to allow key backup, decryption on a different system in the event of failure, or so that the locally stored key can be deleted for extra security.
+This is useful as a safety measure to allow key backup, to use the key for decryption on a different system in the event of failure, or so that the locally stored key can be deleted for extra security.
 Encryption keys can also be protected with a *passphrase* for additional security.